AnhNguyenMaiHoang219/weather-client/README.md

 A simple Web application displaying current weather and weather forecast data including hourly chart and daily table

+The live version of the application is available at https://weather-client-blond.vercel.app/

 ## Prerequisites

 - [Node.js 18.16](https://nodejs.org/en/) or later